By RTT News,

-(RTTNews.com) - The Australian stock market is trading notably lower on Monday with investors pressing sales, tracking cues from Wall Street where stocks ended weak on Friday amid renewed concerns about the outlook for the Federal Reserve's monetary stimulus program.
+(RTTNews.com) - The Australian stock market is trading lower on Tuesday with investors indulging in heavy selling across the board, tracking cues from Wall Street where the major averages tumbled overnight on disappointing economic data.

-Among bank stocks, ANZ Bank, Commonwealth Bank of Australia, National Australia Bank and Westpac (WBK) are down marginally.
-Bendigo & Adelaide Bank and Bank of Queensland are also trading lower.
+Among bank stocks, ANZ Bank, Commonwealth Bank of Australia, National Australia Bank and Westpac (WBK) are down 1.2 to 1.8 percent.
+Bendigo & Adelaide Bank and Bank of Queensland are down 1.8 percent and 1 percent, respectively.

-Major European markets too closed weak on Friday.
-The U.K.'s FTSE 100 index ended down 0.4 percent, while the German DAX index and the French CAC 40 index closed lower by 0.2 percent and 0.1 percent, respectively.
+Major European markets too closed notably lower on Monday.
+While the U.K.'s FTSE 100 index lost 0.7 percent, the German DAX index and the French CAC 40 index tumbled by 1.3 percent and 1.4 percent, respectively.

-Crude for October delivery ended down $1.72 or 1.6 percent at $104.67 a barrel on the New York Mercantile Exchange.
+U.S. crude oil futures dropped to their lowest in a week on Monday due to concerns about the outlook for global demand.
+Crude for March delivery ended down $1.06 or 1.1 percent at $96.43 a barrel on the New York Mercantile Exchange.

 For comments and feedback: contact firstname.lastname@example.org